Scientific Name

 When it comes to watering begonias, finding a good balance is key for healthy plants.
 Most Begonia varieties need to be consistently watered but shouldn't get too wet (too much water can kill them).
 So, don't be afraid to let the plants dry out a little between each watering.
 Begonia boliviensis varieties particularly like sharp drainage, as they're native to growing on cliff walls.

 Most Begonias grow upright.
-For containers or hanging baskets, look for Begonia boliviensis and Angel Wing types, which have a more cascading habit.
+Look for Begonia boliviensis and Angel Wing types for containers or hanging baskets, which have a more cascading habit.

 Begonias perform best in warm environments, so planting after there's no longer a chance of spring frost will help your Begonia thrive.
 Be patient after planting.
 Begonias take a bit of time to get going, and you usually won't see a burst in growth until after the summer heat kicks in.
 See more at How to Grow and Care for Begonia.